ozzie-lam/rebyte-docs/agents/quick-start-weather.md

 🎉 **Congratulations, you have created your first agent!**

-View all your agents in the "My Agents" tab.
-You can also clone, save, or delete your agents here.
+View all your tools in the "My Agents" tab.
+You can also clone, save, or delete your tools here.

 <figure><img src="../images/14.png" alt=""></figure>